PoweringChurch/FinancialLit/README.md

 You are viewing the markdown file version of the docs!

+This is an OLD VERSION!
+Refer to the pdf version of the game docs for the final version of the docs.

 Project Files for Financial Literature Pet Simulation in FBLA
 [Official Guidelines](https://www.flfbla.org/fbla-event-introduction-to-programming)